evanrodgers/lens-analysis-suite/readme.md

 In the images above you can see that I am using a right-angle checkerboard pattern.

-I printed the checkerboard pattern onto glossy photopaper that comes with adhesive backing.
+I printed the checkerboard pattern onto glossy photopaper that comes with adhesive backing (very cheap and source-able on Amazon).

-I stuck them to a piece of foam poster board and 3D printed a stand (which you can see in the sample images).
+I then stuck those to a piece of foam poster board and propped it up using a 3D prited stand, but it would be more ideal to mount your test pattern to a wall, and mount your camera on secure tripod.
+The most essential thing is to have the camera sensor perfectly parallel to the test pattern.

-I can't find the source of the checkerboard pattern, but I will recreate it and upload it.
+I snagged the checkerboard pattern from here: https://www.freepik.com/free-vector/right-triangle-pattern-background_158726687.htm

+You could also recreate it easily in Photoshop by creating a custom pattern, then using Edit > Fill > Pattern.

 Why a right-angle checkerboard?
 It's the most compatible with all three analysis methods.

+## Other notes

+Be sure to shoot your test samples as the lowest ISO possible.
+This becomes tricky at higher F-stops, so I recommend lowering the shutter speed for every f-stop so that the ISO remains between 100 and 200.
+I would also recommend setting up 2s delay in your camera's Drive Mode, or using a remote shutter, when you're testing at longer shutter speeds.

+This is why I recommend a sturdy tripod especially if you're testing several lenses and constantly changing the shutter speed.
+Still, this application is still very useful without perfect test samples.

 ## Features